MAYHEM-Lab/woofplot/README.md

 ### Setup WoofPlot (Configuring the DB and Environment)
 ```
+# Configure your postgresql database.
+Links for configuration/setup are above.
+# You will add the username and password to your .env file below.
+# Add a superuser with the username for your default login (i.e. centos, ubuntu, cloud-user).
+sudo -u postgres createuser --interactive

+# Using the psql command, add a password for the user you just added (change XXX and YYY in the ALTER psql command):
+psql postgres
+postgres=# ALTER USER XXX WITH PASSWORD 'YYY';
+postgres=# \q
+createdb woofplot

 cd woofplot
 cp env .env
 # Next: edit .env to replace XXX and YYY with your postgresql username and password, respectively.
 Also change the string in JWT_SECRET so that your own secrets are generated correctly and securely.